Photos: Bulldogs host Tennessee Tech

 1 /

-Georgia fans tailgate near Reed Hall before Georgia’s home opener against Tennessee Tech at the University of Georgia campus, Saturday, Sept.
+Georgia wide receiver Colbie Young (8) celebrates after scoring a six-yard touchdown reception during the first quarter against Tennessee Tech at Sanford Stadium, Saturday, Sept.
 7, 2024, in Athens, Ga.
 (Jason Getz / AJC)

 Cookie Settings